-We believe that we have established a secure, reliable, scalable technology system that provides a high quality online educational environment and gives us the capability to substantially grow our online programs and enrollment.
+We believe that we have established a secure, reliable, scalable technology systems that provide a high quality online educational environment and gives us the capability to substantially grow our online and traditional programs and enrollment.

 Online course delivery and management.
-Our online learning management system is the ANGEL Learning Management Suite, which is a web-based system and collaboration portal that stores, manages, and delivers course content; provides interactive communication between students and faculty; enables assignment uploading; and supplies online evaluation tools.
+Historically, we have used the ANGEL Learning Management Suite as our online learning management system.
+ANGEL is a web-based system and collaboration portal that stores, manages, and delivers course content; provides interactive communication between students and faculty; enables assignment uploading; and supplies online evaluation tools,.
 The system also provides centralized administration features that support the implementation of policies for content format and in-classroom learning tools.
-During 2010, we entered into an agreement with an affiliated entity to develop a new learning management system for use by the University Through this agreement we prepaid perpetual license fees, acquired source code rights for the software developed, and prepaid maintenance and service fees for the first seven years of use, for an aggregate amount of \$4.9 million.
-We anticipate full conversion to this new learning management platform for our online delivered coursework by the third quarter of 2011.
+During 2010, we entered into an agreement with an affiliated entity to develop a new learning management system for use by the University.
+Through this agreement we prepaid perpetual license fees, acquired source code rights for the software developed, and prepaid maintenance and service fees for the first seven years of use, for an aggregate amount of \$4.9 million.
+We began converting our students to this new learning management platform in October of 2011 and anticipate full implementation in 2012.
 We continually seek to develop and implement features that enhance the online classroom experience, such as delivering course content through streaming video, simulations, and other interactive enhancements.

 Internal administration.
-We utilize a commercial customer relations management package to distribute, manage, track, and report on all prospective student leads developed, both internally and externally.
+We utilize a commercial customer relations management package to distribute, manage, track, and report on all interactions with prospective student leads as well as all active and inactive students.
 This package is scalable to capacity levels well in excess of current requirements.
 We also utilize a commercial software package to track Title IV funds, student records, grades, accounts receivable, and accounts payable.

 Infrastructure.
-We operate two data centers, one at our campus and one at our Peoria Avenue location.
+We operate two data centers, one at our campus and one at another Phoenix-area location.
 All of our servers are networked and we have redundant data backup.
 We manage our technology environment internally.
-Our wide area network uses multiprotocol label switching technology for maximum availability and flexibility.
+Our wide area network uses fully redundant SONET ring technology to ensure maximum uptime, bandwidth capacity and network performance while allowing the flexibility needed to bring on additional data centers and remote sites as needed.
 Student access is load balanced for maximum performance.
 Real-time monitoring provides current system status across server, network, and storage components.